-2 Network security
+2 Cyber security

 In this area of study, students will investigate how networks enable local and global data and information exchange.
 You will examine the hardware and software components and procedures required to connect and maintain wired, wireless and mobile communications technology.
-You will apply this knowledge to design a Local Area Network (LAN), describe its components and explain the transmission of data and information in this network.
-You will develop an understanding of cybersecurity issues when you investigate threats, vulnerabilities and risks to data and information stored within and transmitted across networks and propose strategies for reducing security risks.
+You will apply this knowledge to develop an understanding of cyber security issues when investigating security threats to data and information on networks.
+You will examine network vulnerabilities and the strategies for reducing risks and mitigating threats to networks, taking into account key legal and ethical requirements.
+You will follow current industry practice when considering the use of artificial intelligence and strategies for protecting the security of data and information within networks.

-Outcome 2: On completion of this unit the student should be able to respond to a teacher-provided case study to examine the capabilities and vulnerabilities of a network, design a network solution, discuss the threats to data and information, and propose strategies to protect the security of data and information.
+Outcome 2: On completion of this unit the student should be able to respond to a teacher-provided case study to examine a cyber security incident or a network vulnerability, evaluate the threats to a network, and propose strategies to protect the security of data and information on the network.